 You may also obtain more information about targeted or “interest-based advertising” and opt-out of many ad networks at the industry websites below:

 The Services may integrate with social sharing features and other related tools which let you log in to the Services or share actions you take on the Services.
 Your use of such features enables the sharing of information with your friends or the public, depending on the settings you establish with the social sharing service.
 Please refer to the privacy policies of those social sharing services for more information about how they handle the data you provide to or share through them.
-We do not receive or store passwords to your third-party social media accounts in this context.

-We use technical, administrative, and physical controls in place to help protect Personal information from unauthorized access, use, and disclosure.
-Even so, despite our reasonable efforts, no security measure is ever perfect or impenetrable.
-In the event that the security of your account has been compromised, please immediately notify us in accordance with Section 14 below (“Contact Us”).
+We use technical, administrative, and physical controls in place to help protect personal information from unauthorized access, use, and disclosure.
+Even so, despite our efforts, no security measure is ever perfect or impenetrable.
+In the event that the security of your account has been compromised, please immediately notify us in accordance with Section 16.
+Contact Us.